 Type 'easy' or 'hard' to begin the quiz.
 Easy is a 15-degree grid, hard is a 10-degree grid.
-Then, try to name the LARGEST city in each grid square which fits the category label for each square.
+Then, try to name the SECOND LARGEST city in each grid square.
 To name a city, you must first click on the grid square to make it have a GREEN border.
 Then, type in the city answer for that square followed by a '.' (a period).
-You are given a score from 0 to 100 based on your answer's population compared to the largest city accepted in that square (100 being you named the largest city).
+You are given a score from 0 to 100 based on your answer's population compared to the 2nd largest city accepted in that square (100 being you named the 2nd largest city).
+If you guess the largest city it will be based on the ratio of the 2nd largest city's population to the largest.

 Added a few more to make it 75 total cities.